xendk/custode.el/README.md

   tasks are automatically loaded on project discovery.
 * `s`: Saves configuration to the configuration file in the project root.
+* `p`: Select how to position the buffer when the task has run.
+  Depending on the run command, start or end of buffer might be most appropriate.
+This is saved with the configuration.

 # Recommended configuration